Muji Hotel, Shenzhen

 22.5438° N, 114.0730° E

-Opened in February 2018, we were so keen to discover a hotel near our city full of Muji products!
-The hotels theme is ‘minimalist interior design‘, and it was totally minimal but comfortable plus some surprising extra touches.
+Opening in February 2018, it’s a big interest to discover a hotel near our city full of Muji products!
+The hotel’s theme is ‘minimalist interior design‘, and it was minimal for sure but a comfortable one with some interesting touches.

-We booked the ‘ Type C 38~39m ‘, medium size and medium priced – which was very spacious for two.
-It had a sofa area, bath tub with rain shower and normal shower head.
-We also had a view of some totally dreamy brand new apartments opposite.
-Majority of the rooms are similar, just difference sizes and price.
+Majority of the rooms are similar, just different in sizes and price accordingly.
 If you’re on a budget book the cheapest one on their website (around 980RMB)!
 They all look the same in my opinion :p

 The fun stuff: